SamVerschueren/alfred-link/readme.md

 ```

+## Supporting Versions

+- Alfred 3
+- Alfred 4

+This package will only affect the latest one if you have multiple versions in your system.

 ## Usage

 Add the `alfred-link` command as `postinstall` script of your Alfred package and add `alfred-unlink` as `preuninstall` script to clean up the resources when the workflow gets uninstalled.